 Inside St. Peter’s

-St. Peter’s celebrates life, not only within our walls, but also outside in the local community and around the globe.
+St. Peter’s celebrates life, not only within our walls but also outside in our local community, in the city of Milford Connecticut, in our region, and around the globe.

 St. Peter’s offers adults the opportunity to grow in their faith through various bible study opportunities: